liferay/liferay-docs/develop/learning-paths/mobile-sdk/android/articles/02-retrieving-and-displaying-portlet-data/01-retrieve-and-display-guestbooks.markdown

 with an [adapter](http://developer.android.com/guide/topics/ui/declaring-layout.html#AdapterViews).
 Specifically, an `ArrayAdapter` is used as the data source for the drawer's `ListView`.
-Even though the `ListView` and `ArrayAdapter` are closely linked, it's important to note that they each serve a different purpose.
+Even though the `ListView` and `ArrayAdapter` are closely linked, it's important to note that they serve different purposes.
 The `ListView` is used to render the adapter's contents as a scrollable list.
 The `ArrayAdapter` contains and renders each individual item for that list.
 This is all done in the `onCreateView` method of the `NavigationDrawerFragment` class.
 Android Studio